luke-h1/storify/README.md

 yarn dev
 ```

-The backend will now be listening on `http://localhost:<PORT>/api/graphql`(migrations are automatically ran if needed)
+The backend will now be listening on `http://localhost:<PORT>/api/graphql`

 If you want to seed the database there is a seed available which will seed the local database with 24 users & 24 products.
 Simply run `yarn seed` in the api folder (with the databases running) in order to seed your local database